Peter-Galo/nexora/README.md

 ## Support

 For support and questions:

 - Create an issue in the GitHub repository
 - Check the troubleshooting section above
 - Review the API documentation

 ---

-**Note**: This consolidated README combines information from multiple documentation files.
-For specific deployment scenarios, refer to the individual files in the `.do/` directory for production deployment details.
+**Note**: This README provides comprehensive documentation for the Nexora inventory management system.
+For the latest updates and additional information, please refer to the project repository.